- Preparation and cooking time

 - STEP 11

 Chill for at least 30 mins or up to 24 hrs.
 Then, using the back of a knife, mark the pastry, being careful not to cut all the way through.
-Heat oven to 220C/200C fan/gas 7.
+Heat the oven to 220C/200C fan/gas 7.

 - STEP 12

 Lightly oil a non-stick baking tray and heat until hot.
-Put the Wellington on the tray and bake for 30 mins (35 mins for well done).
+Put the wellington on the tray and bake for 30 mins (35 mins for well done).
 Remove from oven, brush with extra egg and rest for 20 mins.

 - STEP 13